VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0

 with

 where $g$ and $g'$ are the SU(2) and U(1) gauge couplings, and $T^{a}$ are the SU(2) generators.
-The $\cal{CP}$-odd part of the Lagrangian has the same form, although only three parameters (denoted with a tilde) are needed.
+The $\cal{CP}$-odd part of the Lagrangian has the same form, although only three parameters (they are denoted with a tilde, see Appendix~\ref{listofoperators}) are needed.

-The different parameterizations, and the relationships between them, are discussed in more detail on the \textsc{Vbfnlo} webpage, where the explicit forms of the $HVV$ couplings are given.
+The different parametrizations, and the relationships between them, are discussed in more detail on the \textsc{Vbfnlo} webpage, where the explicit forms of the $HVV$ couplings are given.